Axway/streams-open-docs/content/en/docs/install/_index.md

 ##### Externalized Kafka security settings

-For security purpose, it’s highly recommended to enable [SASL authentication](https://docs.confluent.io/current/kafka/authentication_sasl/index.html#authentication-with-sasl) and [TLS encryption](https://docs.confluent.io/current/kafka/encryption.html#encryption-with-ssl) for Kafka clients and brokers.
+For security purposes, it’s highly recommended to enable [SASL authentication](https://docs.confluent.io/current/kafka/authentication_sasl/index.html#authentication-with-sasl) and [TLS encryption](https://docs.confluent.io/current/kafka/encryption.html#encryption-with-ssl) for Kafka clients and brokers.
 You can enable both or neither.

 {{< alert title="Note" >}}
 Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) **and** TLS enable or none of the two.